Returns the chronologically earliest and/or latest value in a vector of

 Details

-methods for yrs to avoid surprises when numerical (i.e. not
+and range() methods for yrs to avoid surprises when numerical (i.e. not

 chronological) extremes are expected.